Watch: Reynolds Called Out for Iowa State Government's Culture of Corruption in Oversight Hearing

 From: Colorado Governor Jared Polis

-Washington, D.C. - On March 6, 2025, National Governors Association (NGA) Chair Colorado Governor Jared Polis and Vice Chair Oklahoma Governor Kevin Stitt released the following… Read More
+Washington, DC – NGA Chair Colorado Governor Jared Polis and Vice Chair Oklahoma Governor Kervin Stitt issued the following statement condemning the political shootings in Minnesota: "We are… Read More